Alro10/twitter-sentiment-live/README.md

-# IBM data science test
+# Twitter sentiment analysis: LIVE (IBM data science test)

 The challenge is about to create amazing stream tweets sentiment analysis dashboards from Portuguese language.